credo92/Data-Analyst-Summer-18/README.md

    Maximum: 704000.0
    Standard error: 583.823270363

-   After carefully analysis, I have come to a conculsion that median would be the best metric to evaluate AOV
+   After careful analysis, I have come to a conculsion that median would be the best metric to evaluate AOV

 3. What other data would be helpful in measuring if a shop is successful?

    First lets add the order_amount for each shop_id and store them in a dictionary.
 Now we would have total_order_amounts for all respective shop_ids (1-100).
 Then we can store the order_amounts corresponding to each shop_id in a list and do exploratory analysis on that.

-   we find again mean to be a bad metric (greatly influenced by outliers) to measure success, hence we choose median to measure if a shop is successful or not.
+   we find again mean to be a bad metric (greatly influenced by outliers) to measure success of a shop, hence we choose median to measure if a shop is successful or not.

    Mean:  157256.4
    Median:  14887.5